AngangGuo/blog/content/posts/2021/Notes - ProPresenter 7.md

 **From `ProPresenter`**
 * Select your presentation
 * Click `Audience` button (or `Ctrl + 1`)to show the slide on the screen
+* Use right arrow key to go to next slide or left arrow key to go to previous slide
 * Click `X` button (or press `Ctrl + 1` again) to exit full screen presentation

 ### How to use audio?